-Considerable variation exists among the rules for reimbursement of travel expenses such as transportation and per-diem contained in various grants/contracts.
+Considerable variation exists among the rules for reimbursement of travel expenses (e.g., transportation and per-diem) on grants/contracts.
 Whenever travel expenses are charged to certain grants/contracts, the travel rules of the agency issuing that grant/contract, as well as the award itself, should be carefully reviewed.
 Please check with your SR grant specialist for a determination of which travel regulations apply to your project.
 When grants/contracts refer to "reasonable" expense, the following SDSU Research Foundation guidelines are applied.
-For additional information, and sample travel forms, contact SDSU Research Foundation's travel coordinator, or for forms online visit SDSU Research Foundation's web site at http://www.foundation.sdsu.edu/forms/index.html#ap.
+For additional information, contact SDSU Research Foundation's travel coordinator, or for forms online visit SDSU Research Foundation's web site at http://www.foundation.sdsu.edu/forms/index.html#ap.

 All individuals traveling to foreign countries on SDSURF business MUST report their travel plans to the SDSURF risk management staff in advance of the trip in order to be covered by the research foundation's foreign travel liability insurance policy.
 SDSURF's risk management staff may be reached at 619-594-4139 or by email at email@example.com.
 All travelers must submit a Foreign Travel Questionnaire (PDF Format, 190KB)* 30 days prior to departure.